 Within New York City in particular, it’s very easy to tell whether you have a roach problem or not.
 If you see a few of them during the day around your kitchen or bathroom, there are far more hidden behind the walls or cupboards waiting to come out when you’re gone.
 These unsightly creatures are mostly active at night while you’re asleep in search of food and water.

 Found a roach in your home or office and want to know exactly what species it is?
 There are thousands around the world but only four major players commonly disgust New Yorker’s.
-These include:

 They uniquely prefer high locations such as ceilings, hiding behind picture frames, and shelving.
 They don’t have the largest desire for moisture and will commonly nest outside of the kitchen and bathroom.
 For example, near furniture, closets, shelving, cabinets, and electronic appliances.

 We have seen them living in large colonies within storm drains and sewer lines.
 They have a black to brownish exterior which is shiny and have wings.
-The interesting thing about their wings though is their lack in the ability to fly.
+The interesting thing about their wings though is they’re lack in the ability to fly.

-With a body measurement up to two inches long, this is the most common type of Roach you wills see invade your home.
+With a body measurement up to two inches long, this is the most common type of Roach you’ll see invade your home.
 They are common all over the North-Eastern United States and are relatively large in size.
 Their primary reason for infesting homes and buildings is their constant search for food.